NekoRie03/punch-your-clock/README.md

 I built this because I kept lying to myself about what time I "arrived" at work.
 Now I have a whole app to lie to instead.
 At least it saves the lies to `localStorage`.

 This is a **personal-use, single-file HTML time tracker** — no backend, no accounts, no cloud, no ₱499/month CEO tax.
-Just you, your browser, and your dignity (optional). **Add it to your phone's home screen** — it works offline and saves everything to browser storage.
+Just you, your browser, and your dignity (optional). **Add it to your desktop or phone's home screen** — it works offline and saves everything to browser storage.
 No internet?
 No problem.---

 ## ✨ Features